RIKEN-RCCS/s3-baby-server/v1/doc/design.md

 [Naming Amazon S3 objects](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-keys.html)

-## Assuptions on Golang stdlib

-- It assumes key part is clean as a filesystem path, as ServMux() handles it.

 ## Serialization (Criticals)

 - Accesses to an object file and a meta-info file are serialized by an